MeforgersDev/AixrTensor/README.md

 # AixrTensor

  - AixrTensor is a simple deep learning library built from scratch using NumPy.
 It includes basic tensor operations, automatic differentiation, and some neural network layers.

--Requirements
+- Requirements

  - Numpy

--Usage
+- Usage

  - Here is an example of how to use AixrTensor to create a simple neural network: